Rakeshjaina777/Billingo_Billing_Flutter_App/README.md

-# BillionGo Flutter App with Firebase Backend
+# BillionGo Flutter App with Nest JS Backend

 Welcome to the BillionGo Flutter app repository!
 BillionGo is a mobile billing app designed to assist small vendors in generating GST bills, managing their inventory, and enabling users to e-sign documents seamlessly.